Selective Rotary Position Embedding: Introduction

-\textbf{Contributions.} \begin{itemize} \item \textbf{Unifying view.} We show that effective recall needs both \emph{rotation} and \emph{decay}.
-Softmax implicitly implements input-dependent rotations (RFF view).
+\textbf{Contributions.} \begin{itemize}[leftmargin=2.5em, itemsep=2pt, topsep=2pt] \item \textbf{Unifying view.} We show that effective recall needs both \emph{rotation} and \emph{decay}.
+Softmax implicitly implements input-dependent rotations.
 Complex-only linear models suffer from spectral leakage, motivating explicit decay.
-Real parts forget; imaginary parts encode position. \item \textbf{Theory.} (i) An RFF approximation of the exponential kernel that exposes selective rotations in softmax and yields an optimal temperature distribution that matches exponential schedules used in RoPE. (ii) A spectral analysis of diagonal SSMs showing why decay suppresses leakage. \item \textbf{Method: \method.} An input-dependent rotary embedding that generalizes RoPE to learned angles and composes with gates; implemented with the RoPE trick for both linear and softmax attention. \item \textbf{Empirics.} Integrating \method with GLA significantly boosts performance on recall-centric synthetic tasks (MQAR, copying, state tracking) and improves downstream language modeling. \end{itemize}
+Real parts forget; imaginary parts encode position. \item \textbf{Theory.} (1) Using an RFF approximation of the exponential kernel, we expose selective rotations in softmax and derive an optimal temperature distribution that matches exponentially decaying frequencies used in RoPE.
+(2) We investigate diagonal SSMs as spectral analysers, showing that they suffer from spectral leakage which can be suppressed through forget gates. \item \textbf{Method:} We propose \textbf{\method}.
+An input-dependent rotary embedding that generalizes RoPE to learned angles and composes with gates; we make the implementation efficient by incorporating the RoPE trick in both linear and softmax attention. \item \textbf{Empirics.} We integrate \method with GLA, significantly boosting performance on recall-centric synthetic tasks (MQAR, copying, state tracking) and improving downstream language modeling. \end{itemize}